Saybie, Born At 8.6 Ounces In San Diego, Is Now The World's Tiniest Surviving Baby

 Her first life accomplishment was setting a world record.

-Believed to be the smallest-ever surviving baby – weighing just 8.6 ounces – she has been released from a California hospital, officials revealed on Wednesday.
+A girl believed to be the smallest-ever surviving baby – weighing just 8.6 ounces – has been released from a California hospital, officials revealed on Wednesday.

 After almost five months in a neonatal intensive care unit, the baby girl, who was nicknamed Saybie by the staff, left the San Diego hospital earlier this month and instantly earned a place in the history books.